Building a Scalable, Effective, and Steerable Search and Ranking Platform

 It should be noted that all compared algorithms use the same near real-time serving infrastructure.
-Some of the other algorithms mentioned, such as TransAct \cite{transact}, while potentially competitive, were not applicable to our use case or latency constraints.
-For simplicity, we used a single ranking model in the ranking layer.
+Some of the algorithms mentioned in related work, such as TransAct \cite{transact}, while potentially competitive, were not applicable to our use case due to latency constraints.
 In these experiments, we focus on the NDCG metric for "high-value actions" or HVAs, which, in our context, are add-to-wishlist and add-to-cart actions.
 This metric acts as a proxy for our success KPI, defined by customer engagement wrt.
-HVAs, as detailed in the subsequent section.
+HVAs which is described in more detail in \autoref{section_online_experiments}.

 The offline evaluation results are summarized in \autoref{tab:rl_offline}, comparing RL and BST against the existing WDL-ATT which proved to be a strong baseline.
 The NDCG metric indicates that the new model effectively prioritizes relevant items higher up in the rankings, both at the top of the list ($k=6$) and across the entire first page ($k=84$).
 Furthermore, RL favored the promotion of new items while enhancing diversity.
 In terms of relevance, BST lagged behind both algorithms, although it performed the best when it comes to diversity.